 By Accident or Design: Writing the Victorian Metropolis.
 Oxford; New York: Oxford University Press, 2015. http://ukcatalogue.oup.com/product/9780198732334.do

 "'Data Copperfield': A Pedagogical Experiment in Distributed Collaboration."
 Co-written with Richard Menke.
 Journal of Victorian Culture (forthcoming 2016).

 "An Archaeology of Victorian Newspapers."
-Article under consideration for special issue of Victorian Periodicals Review (Winter 2016).
+Victorian Periodicals Review (forthcoming 2016).